Ela-hub-ui/Accessible-Instruction-Checker/README.md

 WCAG 2.2 AA: perceivable, operable, understandable, robust content

-# Evaluation Results
+# User Evaluation Results
-The Accessible Instruction Checker was evaluated using a set of personally written instructional examples containing both explicit and subtle ableist phrasing.
+The Accessible Instruction Checker was persoanlly evaluated using a set of written instructional examples containing both explicit and subtle ableist phrasing.
-The model correctly flagged the majority of aleist phrases, performing at approximately **70% accuracy** on the test samples.

-However, it **missed some subtle and context‑dependent phrases**, especially those that rely on tone, implication, or indirect framing.
+The model correctly flagged the majority of ableist phrases, performing at approximately **70% accuracy** on the test samples.
+It **missed some subtle and context‑dependent phrases**, especially those that rely on tone, implication, or indirect framing.
 These results reinforce that **AI cannot be relied on as the sole evaluator** of accessibility or ableism.
 Human review remains essential to confirm accuracy, interpret nuance, and ensure that suggestions align with the social model of disability.

 # Ethics Note
 AI systems can misinterpret nuance, cultural context, or indirect phrasing.